-Automated Ultrasound inspection (AUT – Automated Ultrasonic Testing) consists of a motorized inspection system (the scanner), which manipulates the probes while tracking their position the entire time.
+Automated Ultrasonic Testing (AUT) consists of a motorized inspection system (the scanner), which manipulates the probes while tracking their position the entire time.

 Thanks to recent innovations in both software and robotics, AUT systems equipped with multiple PAUT probes, cameras, and sensors are now available.

 One of the first applications in which this technique achieved worldwide acceptance and deployment has been the inspection of pipeline circumferential welds in lieu of radiography.
 In this case, the scanner generally includes two PAUT probes, a pair of TOFD (Time-of-Flight Diffraction) probes, as well as two pairs of ‘transverse’ probes.

 In addition to weld inspection, the AUT technique is ideal for corrosion detection on difficult to access structures.
 It can also provide 100% coverage with an increased production of resulting data in comparison to traditional methods.

 - Increased production of recorded data with precise positioning;